 After the surgery

 The gynecomastia procedure is a day case and when you have recovered sufficiently, you can go home the same day.

 Removing the drains

 During the procedure, we place drains that drain the blood and any wound fluid.
 When you go home, you will be given an appointment for the drains to be removed.
 This is usually the next day.
 If the plastic surgeon concludes that the collection bottles still contain too much fluid, we remove the drains a day later.
 After the drains have been removed, you will be given an appointment for a check-up at the outpatient clinic.

 Immediately after the operation, you will be given medicine to relieve the pain.
 The pain that persists after a day is usually described as muscle pain.
 The area may feel sore and the pain can be treated with painkillers such as paracetamol.
 If the pain increases after the first week, we advise you to contact us.

-The recovery period: what is allowed and what is not allowed
+Recovery after gynecomastia: what is allowed and what is not allowed?

 The recovery after gynecomastia treatment is different for everyone, because it depends on the type of breast correction and the response of your body.